robb-j/dashund/README.md

 You use the CLI to create an authentication using your `Token`.
-Then you run dashund as a server which performs your `Endpoint`s using those tokens (re-authenticating when needed) and re-serves the responses over http and publishes `WebSocket` events.
+Then you run dashund as a server which performs your `Endpoint`s using those tokens (re-authenticating when needed) and re-serve the responses over http and publish `WebSocket` events.

 > The CLI is designed to be run accross SSH so you can perform web-based hooks
 > on your local machine and store the values on your remote server.